faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2-vscode.md

 - Task 1: Provision an Azure OpenAI resource
 - Task 2: Deploy a model
-- Task 3: Apply prompt engineering in chat playground
+- Task 3: Apply prompt engineering in the chat playground
 - Task 4: Configure your application
 - Task 5: Run your application